CustomTypeOne/LoopPatches/README.md

 #### To unzip the folder:

 Option 1:
-* Double click on the LoopPatches-main.zip indicator at the bottom of your browser
+* Double click on the LoopPatches-dev-f245588.zip indicator at the bottom of your browser

 Option 2:
 * Return to Finder and examine the Downloads folder
-    * Double click on `LoopPatches-main.zip`
+    * Double click on `LoopPatches-dev-f245588.zip`
-    * You will notice this creates the `LoopPatches-main` folder
+    * You will notice this creates the `LoopPatches-dev-f245588` folder
         * No further action is required

 You can use the same finder window for the next step - you won't need this location again.